 Its formal objectives are ‘to advance, improve, develop and maintain public education in, and appreciation of, the art and science of music in all its aspects by any means the Trustees see fit, including through the presentation of public concerts and workshops’.

 The primary method of delivering this as the title might suggest is by running three workshops per year focusing mainly on the composers previously referenced.
-One of the early intentions was to work our way through the Ring cycle, and by the end of 2022 the first two operas will be successfully delivered, with Siegfried commencing in October 2023.
+One of the early intentions was to work our way through the Ring cycle, and by the end of 2023 we had successfully completed the first two acts of Siegfried.
 Our planned Bruckner cycle commenced in July 2022 with his 6th Symphony.

 Our workshops are informal gatherings of musicians from across the country who are committed to rehearsing this repertoire to a high standard.
 There is a roster of superb singers coached by Orlando and fixed by Zoe.
 Each workshop concludes with a full run-through of the piece, to which an audience is invited.
 We have been fortunate in being able to play in the superb environment of Dulwich College.